Support #1167

 I did reset the configuration and that seems to be fixed now.
 But now this "${filename} (${file-ext})" doesn't display the file extension.
 It used to display it before I reset the configuration.

-#4 Updated by Thomas Lange about 2 years ago
+#4 Updated by Thomas Lange over 2 years ago

 It's file-name. not filename.